 Hygge is about appreciating the contrasts in life.
 Warmth and cold.
 Light and dark.
 Quiet and loud.
-When your days are cold, wet and windy, taking a moment to light a candle, make a cup of tea and cosy up under a warm throw can make a long winter just a tiny bit more bearable.
+When the days are cold, wet and windy, taking a moment to light a candle, make a cup of tea and cosy up under a warm throw can make a long winter just a tiny bit more bearable.
 Here is the Holloways 'How to do Hygge' guide.

 Hard to explain and even harder to pronounce, the Danish word "hygge" (the closest we can get to the pronunciation is "hoo-gah") has exploded in popularity around the world.
 It translates roughly to "cosiness," but it means so much more than that.
 So what is Hygge, really?
 Hygge means creating a warm atmosphere and enjoying the good things in life with good people.
 The warm glow of candlelight is hygge.
 Cosying up with a loved one for a movie – that’s hygge, too.
 And there's nothing more hygge than sitting around with friends and family, discussing the big and small things in life.
 With our help you can introduce Hygge into your home and then the rest of your life can follow.